LilyTronics/lily_kicad_lib/readme.md

 * Revision: numeric value for the revision of the symbol.
 * Status: Active, End of life, Obsolete
-* Manufacturer (original, alternatives are not added)
+* Manufacturer: manufacturer name (original, alternatives are not added)
-* Manufacturer part ID (original, alternatives are not added)
+* Manufacturer_ID: manufacturer part ID (original, alternatives are not added)
-* Part ID field for the ERP system used in LilyTronics.
+* Lily_ID: part ID for the ERP system used in LilyTronics.
-* Part ID field for the part ID used by JLCPCB.
+* JLCPCB_ID: part ID used by JLCPCB.
-* JLCPCB part status: Basic, Extended preferred, Extended
+* JLCPCB_STATUS: Basic, Extended preferred, Extended

 ### Lib test